smockle/alpine-strongswan/README.md

 This image can be used on the server or client in a variety of configurations.

-The reference configuration in this repository and following guidelines are intended to provide an attempt at a best-practice example for setting up a universal VPN server that with PEAP-EAP-TLS clients over IPv4 & IPv6.
+The reference configuration in this repository and following guidelines are intended to provide an attempt at a best-practice example for setting up a universal VPN server with PEAP-EAP-TLS clients.

 # Setup